testflows/TestFlows-WebSite/source/machine/legal/terms-of-service.md

 where that restriction is prohibited by law.
 Open-source components are governed by their licenses.

-Send copyright infringement notices to `abuse@testflows.com` and to Katteli Inc., 110 Didsbury Rd, Kanata, ON K2T 0C2, Canada, identifying the copyrighted work, the allegedly infringing material and where it is located, your contact information, and a good-faith statement.
+Send copyright infringement notices to `legal@testflows.com`, identifying the copyrighted work, the allegedly infringing material and where it is located, your contact information, and a good-faith statement.
 We handle valid notices under Canada's Copyright Act (notice-and-notice) and other applicable law.

 ## 8. Confidentiality